lingjzhu/CharsiuG2P/README.md

 You can also convert it into a singualrity container.

 ### G2P Datasets
-A detailed catalogue of G2P resources with downloadable links can be found in [this form](https://docs.google.com/spreadsheets/d/1y7kisk-UZT9LxpQB0xMIF4CkxJt0iYJlWAnyj6azSBE/edit?usp=sharing).
+A detailed catalogue of pronunciation dictionaries with downloadable links can be found in [this form](https://docs.google.com/spreadsheets/d/1y7kisk-UZT9LxpQB0xMIF4CkxJt0iYJlWAnyj6azSBE/edit?usp=sharing).

 - Word lists are acquired via [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).